guptaaditi123/Weather_app/README.md

 # Weather_app
-A weather app made using python
+A weather app made using python and openweathermap API